When you arrive at UMass Dartmouth for the semester, if you still need to select your courses, you can:

 - Discuss your options with academic advisors

 New Undergraduate students typically register for classes during Orientation.
-You will be notified of special group sessions or sent to the Academic Advising Center
+You will be notified of special group sessions.

 New Graduate students typically register for classes by consulting with the director of their graduate program or with their assigned advisor.